 If you’re drawn to at-home treatment, Byte offers an excellent value.
-For just $1,895, you’ll receive a custom clear aligner treatment plan designed by a state-licensed dentist or orthodontist, along with a generous treatment package that includes free whitening, aftercare retainers, and a proprietary device called “HyperByte.”
-Byte’s main claim to fame, the HyperByte is a high-frequency vibration device designed to provide a more comfortable aligner fit, and it can also encourage faster dental shifts for some customers.
+For just $1,999, you’ll receive a custom clear aligner treatment plan designed by a state-licensed dentist or orthodontist, along with a generous treatment package that includes free whitening, aftercare retainers, and a high-frequency vibration device called the “HyperByte.”
+Byte’s main claim to fame, the HyperByte can help provide a more comfortable aligner fit and even encourage faster dental shifts for some people.

 Like all at-home clear aligner services, Byte is only designed to treat mild-to-moderate cases of misalignment, so if you have a severe case, you should consider one of the more comprehensive options on this list.
 That said, if you’re simply looking to address a cosmetic dental concern, we think Byte is the best treatment option available.

 - As a completely remote treatment, Byte is much more convenient than traditional in-office clear aligners, which require monthly visits to the dentist.

-- Byte’s high-frequency vibration device, the “HyperByte,” provides a more comfortable aligner fit and can induce faster teeth shifts for some people.
-Dentists charge upwards of $1,000 for similar devices, but Byte includes it for free in their aligner bundle.
+- Byte’s high-frequency vibration device, the “HyperByte,” can help provide a more comfortable aligner fit and can induce faster teeth shifts for some people.
+Byte includes this device in the cost of their aligner bundle.

-- Byte’s $1,895 sticker price is much less expensive than traditional in-office clear aligners like Invisalign.
-Plus, they offer financing for just $82/month, and everyone qualifies.
+- Byte’s $1,999 sticker price is much less expensive than traditional in-office clear aligners like Invisalign.
+Plus, they offer financing for just $70/month, and everyone qualifies.

 - Byte’s “At-Night” plan provides an even more flexible and discreet treatment option by requiring only ten hours of continuous wear per day.
 However, Byte makes their At-Night aligners from a thicker, grind-resistant material, so they cost more than the All-Day aligners.